cyrus-and/gdb-dashboard/README.md

-A number of auxiliary common functions are defined in the global scope, they can be found in the provided `.gdbinit` and concern topics like [ANSI][ansi] output, divider formatting etc. They should be more or less self-documented, some usage examples can be found within the bundled default modules.
+A number of auxiliary common functions are defined in the global scope, they can be found in the provided `.gdbinit` and concern topics like [ANSI][ansi] output, divider formatting, conversion callbacks, etc. They should be more or less self-documented, some usage examples can be found within the bundled default modules.

 ### Example